-The asylum interview, language test, information given to other agencies and information on social media, for instance on Facebook, are examples of sources we use to assess your identity.
+Sources of information we use to assess your identity include your asylum interview, language test, information provided to other agencies and information on social media, for instance on Facebook.

-All persons who arrive in Norway have a duty to provide correct information about who they are.
+All persons who arrive in Norway are obligated to provide correct information about who they are.
 We believe that your name, when you were born and where you come from are the most important details about your identity.

-In many cases, your passport is the most reliable documentation of who you are, but even though Norwegian authorities have accepted Somali passports since 2018, they are not reliable enough to be the only proof of identity.
-The reason for this is that, for many years, there has been a lack of public authorities in Somalia that can confirm a person's identity and issue identity documents.
-Norwegian authorities therefore do not know if the information on the passport, such as name and age, is accurate.
-The information might be correct, but we cannot be certain that it is.
+In many cases, your passport is the most reliable documentation of your identity.
+Although Somali passports have been accepted by the Norwegian authorities since 2018, they are not reliable enough to serve as the only proof of identity.
+For many years, Somalia has had a lack of public authorities available to confirm a person's identity and issue identity documents.
+Consequently, Norwegian authorities cannot know if the information contained in a passport, such as name and age, is accurate.
+Although the information might be correct, we cannot be certain that it is.

 For instance, the asylum interview is an important source of knowledge about you.
 Among other things, we ask about your name, how old you are, who your family is and where you come from.

 We also ask which clan you belong to, because we believe that your clan is part of your identity and might tell us something about where in Somalia you come from.
 We believe that all persons with a Somali background know something about their clan.
 Sometimes circumstances make us doubt that you are the person you say you are.

 If we are unsure about whether you come from the place you say you come from, you might have to take a language test.
 This means that we record you while you speak.
 The audio recording will be sent to a language expert who assesses your dialect.